-Primary Benefits: Satisfies ADP/ACP testing which allows highly compensated employees (HCE) the ability to defer up to the maximum deferral limit ($19,000 plus $6,000 if age 50, for 2019).
+Primary Benefits: Satisfies ADP/ACP testing which allows highly compensated employees (HCEs) the ability to defer up to the maximum deferral limit ($19,000 plus $6,000 if age 50, for 2019).
 Satisfies Top Heavy testing if the only employer contribution allocated is Safe Harbor.
-(HCE’s are defined as 5% owners, including family members by attribution, in current or prior plan year and top 20% of employees earning greater than $125,000 in prior plan year.
+HCEs are defined as 5% owners, including family members by attribution, in current or prior plan year and generally employees earning greater than $120,000 in prior plan year.
 NOTE: This will be increasing to $125,000 next year.

 Effective Date: Plan years beginning after 12/31/98

 - Non-elective employer contribution of at least 3% to all NHCEs (&, if desired, HCEs) eligible for 401(k) deferrals without regard to whether employee makes deferral contributions (similar to a Profit Sharing contribution).
 The contribution can be used to offset any necessary Top Heavy contribution and is used as a baseline in testing any additional profit sharing contributions to targeted employees.

 - OR -

 - Matching employer contribution of at least $1.00/$1.00 on elective deferrals up to 3% of compensation and then a $.50/$1.00 match on elective deferrals from 3% to 5% of compensation.
 The contribution can be used to offset any necessary Top Heavy contribution.